 The mechanic’s lien is a commonly used legal device that helps contractors, subcontractors, and suppliers get paid.
 When a project wraps up, you don’t want to be the one left footing the bill, and the mechanic’s lien is designed to give you a way to collect when those in charge of distributing payments fail to meet their obligations.
-It’s a powerful tool, but one that takes experience and expertise to use properly — the type of experience and expertise that you can count on a Nashville mechanic’s lien law attorney to provide.
+It’s a powerful tool, but one that takes knowledge and experience to use properly — the type of knowledge and experience that you can count on a Nashville mechanic’s lien law attorney to provide.

 In this brief article, a Nashville construction lien lawyer from Cotney Construction Law will discuss mechanic’s liens and some common misconceptions about how they relate to litigation.
 Remember, just because you submit a claim doesn’t mean you’re guaranteed to be rewarded.
 Consult a Nashville mechanic’s lien law attorney to learn how a perfected lien can help you obtain due payment.